 (this implies that the inequality in \eqref{he} is an equality), then $h$ is in fact harmonic, i.e., $R^{D^{h} }\,=\,0$.

-In view of these, we can construct polystable Higgs bundles which comes from semi-simple flat vector bundles via harmonic metrics, and we can construct flat bundles which come from polystable b-Higgs bundles $(E,\, \theta)$ for which via Hermite-Einstein metrics.
-These two construction gives an equivalence of categories between the following two: \begin{itemize} \item the category of polystable b-Higgs bundles $(E,\,\theta)$ satisfying
+In view of these, we can construct polystable Higgs bundles which come from semi-simple flat vector bundles via harmonic metrics, and we can construct flat bundles which come from polystable b-Higgs bundles $(E,\, \theta)$ for which via Hermite-Einstein metrics.
+These two constructions give an equivalence of categories between the following two: \begin{itemize} \item the category of polystable b-Higgs bundles $(E,\,\theta)$ satisfying

 over a compact Sasakian manifold $(M,\, (T^{1,0}M, \, S, \,I),\, (\eta, \,\xi))$, and

 \item the category of semi-simple flat vector bundles over $M$. \end{itemize} See \cite[Section 7]{BK} and \cite[Corollary 1.3]{Si1}.